dotlang/language/README.md

 **Example**

-1. `namespace _ := //code/st/Socket` import all type and bindings in this module into current namespace
+1. `import //code/st/Socket` import all type and bindings in this module into current namespace
-2. `namespace mod1 := //core/st/Socket` same as above but import into `mod1` namespace
+2. `import //core/st/Socket -> mod1` same as above but import into `mod1` namespace
+2. `import //core/std/{Queue, Stack, Heap} -> A,B,C`, we have three new modules imported under A,B,C names
 `let createSocket := mod1::createSocket`
 `type socketType := mod1::SocketType`
-2. `namespace _ := //core/std/{Queue, Stack, Heap}`
-2. `namespace A,B,C := //core/std/{Queue, Stack, Heap}`
+2. `import //core/std/{Queue, Stack, Heap}`
-8. `namespace _ := git:/github.com/adsad/dsada`
+8. `import git:/github.com/adsad/dsada`
-9. `namespace _ := svn:/bitcucket.com/adsad/dsada`
+9. `import svn:/bitcucket.com/adsad/dsada`

 **Notes**

 0. Each module has it's own namespace which is called default namespace.
-You can define new namespaces using `namespace`.
+You can define new namespaces using `import`.
 Any definition using type or let, adds to the default namespace.
-You can also merge other modules into default namespace using `namespace _ := ...` statement.
+You can also merge other modules into default namespace using `import _ := ...` statement.
 `//` is shortcut for `/file/`.
 Namespace path starts with protocl which determines the location for file for namespace.
+`A::B` means A is alias name and B is name of a type or function or binding.
 **TODO Update**
 1. You cannot import multiple modules using wildcards.
 Each one must be imported in a separate command.
 2. You can import multiple modules with same package using notation in Example 2.
 3. There must be a single space between `import` keyword and it's parameter.
-4. Import paths starting with `/` mean they are absolute path (Regarding dot's runtime import path).
+4. Import paths starting with `/` mean they are absolute path (Regarding dotLang's runtime import path).
 5. If an import path does not start with `/` means the module path is relative to the current module.
 6. It is an error if as a result of imports, there are two exactly similar functions (same name, input and output).
 In this case, none of conflicting functions will be available for call.
 7. If you add a slash at the end of import file, it means import symbols using fully qualified name (Example 3)